cloudlinux/libcare/docs/libcare.rst

 Generating the kpatch assembler with ``kpatch_gensrc``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-So, the main working horse for the whole project, including kernel
+So, the main working horse for the whole project, including kernel patches, is
-patches, is the ``kpatch_gensrc`` utility.
-It compares two assembler
+the ``kpatch_gensrc`` utility.
+It compares two assembler files and whenever
-files and whenever there are differences in the code of a particular
+there are differences in the code of a particular function, it emits a new code
-function it emits a new code after original one but with a name suffixed
+after the original one but with a name suffixed with ``.kpatch`` and in the
-with ``.kpatch`` and in the ``.kpatch.text`` section.
-Keeping the
+``.kpatch.text`` section.
+Keeping the original code maintains all the data and
-original code maintains all the data and references in the original
+references in the original order.
+All the new variables are being put into
-order.
-All new variables are being put into ``.kpatch.data`` section.
+``.kpatch.data`` section.

-So, imagine you have two source code versions available, let's name them
+So, imagine that you have two source code versions available, let's name them
 ``foo`` for the original and ``bar`` for the patched version: